Turning Data Into Action

 ← BizLibrary Podcast Home

 This week on The BizLibrary Podcast, we welcome Hallie Tucker.
-Hallie is a safety supervisor and program manager at Superior Energy Services, who has developed a great program using data-driven approaches.
+Hallie is a safety supervisor and training program manager at Superior Energy Services, and she’s developed a great program using data-driven approaches.

 We talked to Hallie about how she uses data to build a stronger training program.
 She starts with a framework that most learning and development specialists are familiar with: the Kirkpatrick model.